neoforged/.github/primers/1.21.4/index.md

     - `Charge` - A case based on the charge type of a crowssbow.
     - `CustomModelDataProperty` - If the current index is set to the string within `DataComponents#CUSTOM_MODEL_DATA`.
     - `DisplayContext` - A case based on the display context.
+    - `HolderType` - A case based on the holding entity's type.
     - `ItemBlockState` - A case based on getting a property value from an item holding the block state properties.
+    - `LocalTime` - A case based on a simple date format pattern.
     - `MainHand` - A case based on the arm holding the item.
     - `SelectItemModelProperties` - Contains all potential select-cased property types.
     - `SelectItemModelProperty` - Represents a property that returns some cased selection.
     - `TrimMaterialProperty` - A case based on the trim material on the item.
 - `net.minecraft.client.renderer.special`
-    - `BannerSpecialRenderer` - A item renderer for a banner.
+    - `BannerSpecialRenderer` - An item renderer for a banner.
-    - `BedSpecialRenderer` - A item renderer for a bed.
+    - `BedSpecialRenderer` - An item renderer for a bed.
-    - `ChestSpecialRenderer` - A item renderer for a chest.
+    - `ChestSpecialRenderer` - An item renderer for a chest.
-    - `ConduitSpecialRenderer` - A item renderer for a conduit.
+    - `ConduitSpecialRenderer` - An item renderer for a conduit.
-    - `DecoratedPotSpecialRenderer` - A item renderer for a decorated pot.
+    - `DecoratedPotSpecialRenderer` - An item renderer for a decorated pot.
+    - `HangingSignSpecialRenderer` - An item renderer for a hanging sign.
-    - `NoDataSpecialModelRenderer` - A item renderer that does not need to read any data from the stack.
+    - `NoDataSpecialModelRenderer` - An item renderer that does not need to read any data from the stack.
-    - `ShieldSpecialRenderer` - A item renderer for a shield.
+    - `ShieldSpecialRenderer` - An item renderer for a shield.
-    - `ShulkerBoxSpecialRenderer` - A item renderer for a shulker box.
+    - `ShulkerBoxSpecialRenderer` - An item renderer for a shulker box.
-    - `SkullSpecialRenderer` - A item renderer for a skull.
+    - `SkullSpecialRenderer` - An item renderer for a skull.
     - `SpecialModelRenderer` - Represents a model that reads data from the stack and renders the object without needing the render state.
     - `SpecialModelRenderers` - Contains all potential special renderers.
+    - `StandingSignSpecialRenderer` - An item renderer for a standing sign.
-    - `TridentSpecialRenderer` - A item renderer for a trident.
+    - `TridentSpecialRenderer` - An item renderer for a trident.
 - `net.minecraft.client.resources.model`
     - `BakedModel`
         - `isCustomRenderer` is removed, replaced by the special renderer system